alstonooi/todolist/README.md

 # todolist
-This is a todolist written in Javascript
+This is a simple todolist written in Javascript